MatteoRagni/notes-from-a-cloud-dev-architect/12-aws-services.md

 ### Amazon ECS (Elastic Container Service)

 [Amazon ECS](https://aws.amazon.com/ecs/) is AWS’s native container orchestration service.
 Unlike EKS, ECS is deeply integrated with AWS primitives and abstracts away Kubernetes concepts.
-Architects typically pick ECS when they want **managed container scheduling** with minimal operational overhead and are comfortable with AWS‑specific abstractions.
+Developers typically pick ECS when they want **managed container scheduling** with minimal operational overhead and are comfortable with AWS‑specific abstractions.
 ECS can run tasks on EC2 instances you manage or on AWS Fargate for serverless containers.
 It integrates tightly with IAM, CloudWatch, ALB/NLB, and service discovery.
 Task definitions capture container configuration, resource needs, and IAM roles; services manage desired count and rolling deployments.

 **Typical scenario / pattern**
 A typical pattern is running multiple microservices or batch workers as ECS services on Fargate, each fronted by an Application Load Balancer listener or event triggers.
 This is frequently used for greenfield microservices platforms where the team doesn’t need full Kubernetes flexibility but wants strong AWS integration, easy autoscaling, and reduced control plane complexity.